tronkko/php-config/README.md

-# tmos-config
+# php-config 1.0
 Library for handling configuration files in PHP.

 # Rationale
 Before PHP code is run on servers, the code often has to be configured just for that server's enviroment.
 For example, production servers may have distinct user names and passwords for accessing databases while development servers may have dummy email addresses and urls to prevent development code from interacting with the world or to facilitate debugging.

-Tmos-config is a library that allows you to store server specific data in a configuration file that is kept outside of version control.
+Php-config is a library that allows you to store server specific data in a configuration file that is kept outside of version control.
 Having configuration data outside source code allows you to update or re-install your program on a number of pre-configured servers without modifying code.

 # Anatomy of a Configuration File